boochow/hvcc_loguesdk_v1/README.md

 In this case, the floating-point values are mapped from integer values between -100 and 100.

+### Parameter type

+Currently all parameters are defined as percentage type because typeless parameters are not allowed to be  negative values, and the displayed values are different between NTS-1 and prologue/minilogue xd.

 ## Restrictions

 ### Supported Unit Type